 Fort Collins Area Chamber Secures $3.7M to Tackle Big Regional Issues

 The five-year key strategic initiative campaign was authorized by the Board last August.
-It was initiated in response to a field study completed by Atlanta-based fund raising firm POWER 10.
+It was approved in response to a field study completed by Atlanta-based fund raising firm POWER 10.
 The firm interviewed 59 leaders in Northern Colorado and reported to the Board a high level of concern about congestion on I-25, the inability of employers to find talent and a challenging business environment.
 POWER 10 also found strong support for elevated efforts to retain existing primary employers and to help them to expand.

 The four goals of Northern Colorado Prospers are: